ThatOpen/engine_docs/docs/api/@thatopen/components/classes/IfcRelationsIndexer.md

 #### Remarks

 This function iterates through the changes made to the relations and applies them to the corresponding BIM model.
-It only make sense to use if the relations need to be write in the IFC file.
+It only make sense to use it if the relations need to be write in the IFC file.

 ***